Please consider making a philanthropic gift to SpeakEasy Stage. Your donation will help us build and strengthen our community for the next 30 years.

 HEALTH AND SAFETY

 Proof of full vaccination against COVID-19 is required (or proof of medical/religious exemption).
-Employees will also be required to disclose COVID 19 test results for testing provided by the employer or other test suppliers.
+Employees will be required to disclose COVID 19 test results for testing that is provided by the employer or other test suppliers.
 All employees must adhere to safe and sanitary working conditions as described in the Production Health and Safety Plan.

 COMPENSATION